El Topo: Reception

-On review aggregator Rotten Tomatoes, El Topo holds an approval rating of 80%, based on 44 reviews, and an average rating of 7.1/10.
-Its consensus reads, "By turns intoxicating and confounding, El Topo contains the creative multitudes that made writer-director Alejandro Jodorowsky such a singular talent."

 The visuals were the main point of contention amongst the film's critics, who debated if the sequences and montage were meaningful or merely exploitative.
 Concerning the symbolism within the film, Vincent Canby of The New York Times wrote, "They're all there, in a movie that is all guts (quite literally) but that has no body to give the guts particular shape or function."
 He found the film to be a con.
 Also writing in the Times, Peter Schjeldahl disagreed with Canby, describing the film as "a very strange masterpiece".
 He says, "On first blush it might seem no more than a violent surreal fantasy, a work of fabulous but probably deranged imagination.
 Surreal and crazy it may be, but it is also (one realizes the second time through) as fully considered and ordered as fine clockwork."
 Gene Siskel of the Chicago Tribune commented on how the visuals were perceived within the framework of drug culture.
 Siskel's review states, "Under the influence, El Topo becomes a violent, would-be erotic freakshow, and that, I suppose, can be very heavy.
 For others, it is enough to make one yawn."
 El Topo was selected as Mexico's entry for the Best Foreign Language Film at the 44th Academy Awards, but was not accepted as a nominee.

 Retrospective critics have been more enthusiastic about the film.
-For example, Roger Ebert includes El Topo in his Great Movies series.
+Roger Ebert included El Topo in his Great Movies series.

+Metacritic assigned the film a weighted average score of 65 out of 100, based on 15 critics, indicating "generally favorable reviews".